getcarina/getcarina.com/_tutorials/preview-jekyll-with-docker-on-windows.md

     **Bash**

-    Create a file named `preview.sh` with the context below.
-Then mark it as executable by running `chmod +x preview.sh`.
+    Create a file named **preview.sh** and populate it with the following content.

     ```bash
     #!/usr/bin/env bash

-    # Set to the name of the docker machine you would like to use
+    # Set to the name of the Docker machine you want to use
     DOCKER_MACHINE_NAME=default

-    # Set to the name of the docker image you would like to use
+    # Set to the name of the Docker image you want to use
     DOCKER_IMAGE_NAME=my-site

     # Stop on first error